jimmysmits/CloudNotes/Preparation-Exam.md

 -   The tfvarsfile, if present. `terraform.tfvars`
 -   Environment variables

-🗒️: there is no mention of .tf file declaration in there, this is because variables declared in .tf files are concatenated into a single entity consisting of your variables.tf your main.tf and your output.tf files before being processed by Terraform.
+> **Note** there is no mention of .tf file declaration in there, this is because variables declared in .tf files are concatenated into a single entity consisting of your variables.tf your main.tf and your output.tf files before being processed by Terraform.
 Hence this declaration have highest precedence in order of application.

 ## Providers

 A provider is responsible for understanding API interactions and exposing resources.
 If an API is available, you can create a provider.
 A provider user a plugin.
 In order to make a provider available on Terraform, we need to make a `terraform init`, this commands download any plugins we need for our providers.
 If for example we need to copy the plugin directory manually, we can do it, moving the files to `.terraform.d/plugins`

-🗒️: Using `terraform providers` command we can view the specified version constraints for all providers used in the current configuration
+> **Note** Using `terraform providers` command we can view the specified version constraints for all providers used in the current configuration

 ![](https://miro.medium.com/max/1400/1*Vyb5RNl3PhxytQsD0vaH-w.png)[^1]